 While movement on stage has a lot going for it, I do recommend that when you take the stage that you do not move or say anything for a brief moment.
 This allows you time to take in the audience and for the audience to take you in, in turn.

-Just like speaking, body language or any other language for that matter, learning to use the stage takes time, practice and rehearsal.
-It will then become automatic.
-Not to be confused with becoming an automaton.
-It’s just like you have developed a vocal vocabulary to speak well, you need to develop a stage vocabulary to use the stage well.
+Practice – Speaking, use of body language or any other language for that matter and learning to use the stage takes time, practice and rehearsal.
+It’s only then that it will become automatic.
+Don’t confuse this with becoming an automaton.
+It’s just like you develop a vocal vocabulary to speak well, you need to develop a stage vocabulary to use the stage well.

-When my wife and I were watching the Toastmasters International Speech semi finals in Cincinnati in 2013, one of the semi-finals was held in a very spacious hall.
-The audience was quite spread out.
-Some of the speakers just seemed to lack a presence.
+Stage and Venue Size – When my wife and I were watching the Toastmasters International Speech semi-finals in Cincinnati in 2013, one of the semi-finals was held in a very spacious hall.
+The audience was quite spread out and some of the speakers just seemed to lack presence.
 They seemed to be totally swallowed up by the space around them.
-Yet some of the other speakers, through reliving their stories and using up all of that big stage, owned the stage and connected with us.
+Yet some of the other speakers, through reliving their stories and using up all of that big stage, owned the stage and connected.
 We were transported onto that stage, into their story and we were on board for the ride.

 Speak to connect, to make that difference